 Continuous Monitoring.
 And not only do we persistently monitor activity, we let you do so as well.
 We’ll send you a daily email containing every transaction during the last 24 hours in all your linked accounts – bank, broker and credit card accounts.
 Every morning just take a quick peek and confirm that all the activity was yours.
 It’s a great way to catch any problems – like bogus credit card charges – right away.

-Where Can You Use Personal Capital: You can access Personal Capital from your desktop/laptop, smartphone and tablet.
+Where Can You Use Personal Capital: You can access Personal Capital from your desktop or laptop, smartphone and tablet.
 Note that some features are not available on all devices.
 As of this writing, you need to log into your account from a desktop/laptop in order to:

 Help Section: The help section on Personal Capital is very detailed.
 Entering what you need help with in the search box yields the result you are looking for.
 In the off-chance the search function doesn’t answer your questions, you can call or email them to get more help.
 In both cases, the representatives are very polite and are able to answer just about every question.

-As I mentioned above, it’s 100% free to use.
+As I mentioned above, Personal Capital is 100% free to use and when you do, you are under no obligation to have them manage your money.
+I’ve been using the free analysis for 3 years now and manage our investments myself.
 I’m sure that if you try it out, you will be hooked too.

-If you would like to sign up for Personal Capital, click on this link or click on the picture below.
+If you would like to sign up for Personal Capital, click on this link to open your free account.